Organic cashmere: why is a kimono so expensive — and so precious?

 6. Why is a CÉTOILE organic cashmere kimono a sound investment?

-Because it is not a trend.
+Because it's not a trend.

-It's a piece that stands the test of time.
+It's a piece that lasts for years.

 Our choices: